watercrawl/watercrawl-dify-plugin/README.md

 | --- | --- |

 ### **Crawl Job Tool**:
-Retrieve scraping results based on a crawl request UUID and cancel ongoing scraping tasks.
+Manage crawl jobs using a crawl request UUID.
+You can retrieve the job status, get all results, fetch a single result by its UUID, or cancel an ongoing task.

 <img src="./_assets/Crawl-job-params.png" width="300">